-The measure concerns only technical assistance provided for on the basis of Article 182 of Commission Regulation (EC) No: 718/2007 of 12 June 2007 [Implementing Council Regulation (EC) No 1085/2006 establishing an instrument for pre-accession assistance (IPA)].
+The measure concerns only technical assistance provided for on the basis of Article 182 of Commission Regulation (EC) No: 718/2007 of 12 June 2007 [Implementing Council Regulation (EC) No 1085/2006 establishing an instrument for pre-accession assistance (IPA) and amended by Commission Regulation (EU) No 80/2010 of 28 January 2010].

-This Measure will provide coverage of technical assistance needs for all the measures of the Programme.
+This Measure will provide coverage of technical assistance needs for all the measures applicable under Commission Regulation (EC) No: 718/2007 and under the Programme.